What is the Public Provident Fund Scheme?

 FAQs on PPF Accounts

-You can apply for PPF by filling up Form A and then submit it to any SBI branch with the documents mentioned above.
+You can apply for PPF by filling up Form A and then submit it to thebranch of any bank that offers this facility, with the documents mentioned above.
 You need to mention the name of the branch where you wish to open PPF account in Form A.

 No, an individual can maintain only one PPF Account except in cases where the account is opened on behalf of a minor.